Our Primary Mission

 Evening Schedule and Activities

 You will be in charge of your group’s schedule after each day’s day camp duties are completed (between 4:30 and 5:00).
 You may use the lake for swimming, boating, or fishing.
 You may need to coordinate use of some amenities with other volunteer groups.
 You may eat at the pavilion or in your living area.
 We normally do not allow tent camping by staff during camp weeks because it causes fatigue and workers are not at their best, especially if it rains.
-Due to making room for a new building, we are allowing tent camping for 2017 for one group.
 If you’re from outside the St. Louis area you may want to take an evening or two for sightseeing or outdoor evangelism.
 Groups have found it beneficial to set aside some time each evening for recapping the day’s ministry, preparing for the next day’s ministry and having group devotions.

 Feel free to call or write with any other questions that will help with your decision.